kwhitley/itty-router/README.md

 - [x] Route params, with optional param support (e.g. `/api/:collection/:id?`)
 - [x] Optional [format support](#file-format-support) (e.g. `/api/items.:format?`) to handle things like `.csv`/`.json` within same route
 - [x] Query parsing (e.g. `?page=3&foo=bar` will add a `request.query` object with keys `page` and `foo`)
+- [x] Wildcard support for nesting, global middleware, etc. (e.g. `/api/*`)
 - [x] Middleware support.
 Any number of sync/async [middleware handlers](#middleware) may be passed to a route/wildcard.
-- [x] Extendable.
-Use itty as the tiny, zero-dependency internal router to more feature-rich/elaborate routers.
 - [x] Nestable.
 Supports [nested routers](#nested-routers-with-404-handling) for API branching.
-- [x] Wildcard support for nesting, global middleware, etc. (e.g. `/api/*`)
+- [x] Supports ANY method, not just the common ones (e.g. `router.puppy('/:name', handler)` will route-match to method `PUPPY`)
-- [x] Route match to ANY method using the ["all" channel](#nested-routers-with-404-handling) (for CRUD support or nested routers with multiple methods)
+- [x] Route match to ANY method using the ["all" channel](#nested-routers-with-404-handling) (route-matching to multiple methods)
 - [x] Define [base path](#nested-routers-with-404-handling) per router to prefix all routes (useful for nested routers)
+- [x] Extendable.
+Use itty as the tiny, zero-dependency internal router to more feature-rich/elaborate routers.
 - [x] Chainable route declarations (why not?)
-- [x] Supports ANY (current or future) method, not just the common ones (e.g. `router.puppy('/:name', handler)` will route-match to method: `PUPPY`)
 - [ ] have pretty code (yeah right...)

 # Options API